Minderoo-OceanOmics-Centre-UWA/OceanOmics_Biomeki7_Automated_Methods/README.md

 This folder contains Instrument Files (bif) for two separate Beckman Coulter Biomek i7 liquid handling robots located at the Minderoo OceanOmics Centre.
 Each Biomek i7 has a slightly different deck configuration, reflected in their individual instrument files.

 # INSTRUCTIONS FOR USE
-Each of these methods has instructions published on protocol IO **https://www.protocols.io/researchers/oceanomics-uwa** .
-Please refer to the appropiate publication for each method.
+Each Biomek method has an associated laboratory procedure published on protocol IO **https://www.protocols.io/researchers/oceanomics-uwa** .
+Please refer to the appropriate protocol for each method.

 ## Notes